|Research Connecting Organ Damage with Blood Sugar Level|

 Beta-cell dysfunction and glucose intolerance: results from the San Antonio metabolism (SAM) study.
 Gastaldelli A; Ferrannini E; Miyazaki Y; Matsuda M; De Fronzo RA;Diabetologia 2004 Jan;47(1):31-9

-Since the American Diabetes Association believes that a fasting blood sugar level of 100 mg/dl to 125 mg/dl corresponds to a 2-hour glucose tolerance levels of 140 mg/dl to 199 mg/dl, this suggests that patients whose post-meal blood sugars rise only to the non-diabetic "impaired" level may be well on the way to losing as much as 40% of their beta cell mass.
-It also suggests that people with abnormal glucose tolerance who wish to avoid further beta cell loss should try to keep their blood sugars under 140 mg/dl at all times.
+Since the American Diabetes Association believes that a fasting blood sugar level of 100 mg/dl to 125 mg/dl corresponds to a 2-hour glucose tolerance levels of 140 mg/dl to 199 mg/dl, this suggests that patients whose post-meal blood sugars rise only to the prediabetic level may be well on the way to losing as much as 40% of their beta cell mass.

-However, it is important to understand that in any study that measures only fasting blood sugar and finds a correlation with complications, it isn't the fasting blood sugars that are doing the damage when they are under 140 mg/dl.
+However, it is important to remember that this study only measured fasting blood sugar.
+But when we look at the relationship of blood sugar and organ damage what we usually find is that it isn't the fasting blood sugars that are doing the damage when they are under that important 140 mg/dl level.

-It is those high post meal readings that go along with elevated fasting levels that cause the glucose toxicity that damages organs and causes complications.
+It is almost certainly those high post meal readings that go along with elevated fasting levels that cause the glucose toxicity that damages organs and causes complications.

 Beta-cell deficit and increased beta-cell apoptosis in humans with type 2 diabetes.
 Butler AE, Janson J, Bonner-Weir S, Ritzel R, Rizza RA, Butler PC.Diabetes.
 2003;52:102-110.